workmanlike14/TidyData/CodeBook.md

 * the mean time domain signal of body acceleration for z axis, averaged for each subject and activity
 * -1 to 1 (from normalized measurements)

-* timegravityaccelerationmeanx
+timegravityaccelerationmeanx
 * the mean time domain signal of gravity acceleration signal for x axis, averaged for each subject and activity
 * -1 to 1 (from normalized measurements)

+timegravityaccelerationmeany
-* timegravityaccelerationmeany	the mean time domain signal of gravity acceleration signal for y axis, averaged for each subject and activity	-1 to 1 (from normalized measurements)
+* the mean time domain signal of gravity acceleration signal for y axis, averaged for each subject and activity
+* -1 to 1 (from normalized measurements)

+timegravityaccelerationmeanz
-* timegravityaccelerationmeanz	the mean time domain signal of gravity acceleration signal for z axis, averaged for each subject and activity	-1 to 1 (from normalized measurements)
+* the mean time domain signal of gravity acceleration signal for z axis, averaged for each subject and activity
+* 1 to 1 (from normalized measurements)

+timebodyaccelerationjerkmeanx
-* timebodyaccelerationjerkmeanx	the mean time domain signal of body acceleration jerk for x axis, averaged for each subject and activity	-1 to 1 (from normalized measurements)
+* the mean time domain signal of body acceleration jerk for x axis, averaged for each subject and activity
+* -1 to 1 (from normalized measurements)

 * timebodyaccelerationjerkmeany	the mean time domain signal of body acceleration jerk for y axis, averaged for each subject and activity	-1 to 1 (from normalized measurements)
-* timebodyaccelerationjerkmeanz	the mean time domain signal of body acceleration jerk for z axis, averaged for each subject and activity	-1 to 1 (from normalized measurements) timebodygyromeanx	the mean time domain signal of body gyro for x axis, averaged for each subject and activity	-1 to 1 (from normalized measurements) timebodygyromeany	the mean time domain signal of body gyro for y axis, averaged for each subject and activity	-1 to 1 (from normalized measurements) timebodygyromeanz	the mean time domain signal of body gyro for z axis, averaged for each subject and activity	-1 to 1 (from normalized measurements) timebodygyrojerkmeanx	the mean time domain signal of body gyro jerk for x axis, averaged for each subject and activity	-1 to 1 (from normalized measurements) timebodygyrojerkmeany	the mean time domain signal of body gyro jerk for y axis, averaged for each subject and activity	-1 to 1 (from normalized measurements) timebodygyrojerkmeanz	the mean time domain signal of body gyro jerk for z axis, averaged for each subject and activity	-1 to 1 (from normalized measurements) timebodyaccelerationmagnitudemean	the mean magnitude of the time domain signals of body acceleration, averaged for each subject and activity	-1 to 1 (from normalized measurements) timegravityaccelerationmagnitudemean	the mean magnitude of the time domain signals of gravity acceleration, averaged for each subject and activity	-1 to 1 (from normalized measurements) timebodyaccelerationjerkmagnitudemean	the mean magnitude of time domain signals of body acceleration jerk, averaged for each subject and activity	-1 to 1 (from normalized measurements) timebodygyromagnitudemean	the mean magnitude of time domain signals of body gyro, averaged for each subject and activity	-1 to 1 (from normalized measurements) timebodygyrojerkmagnitudemean	the mean magnitude of time domain signals of body gyro jerk, averaged for each subject and activity	-1 to 1 (from normalized measurements) frequencybodyaccelerationmeanx	the mean frequency domain signal of body acceleration for x axis, averaged for each subject and activity	-1 to 1 (from normalized measurements) frequencybodyaccelerationmeany	the mean frequency domain signal of body acceleration for y axis, averaged for each subject and activity	-1 to 1 (from normalized measurements) frequencybodyaccelerationmeanz	the mean frequency domain signal of body acceleration for z axis, averaged for each subject and activity	-1 to 1 (from normalized measurements) frequencybodyaccelerationmeanfreqx	weighted average of frequency domain signals of body acceleration for x axis, averaged for each subject and activity	-1 to 1 (from normalized measurements)
+* timebodyaccelerationjerkmeanz	the mean time domain signal of body acceleration jerk for z axis, averaged for each subject and activity	-1 to 1 (from normalized measurements)
+* timebodygyromeanx	the mean time domain signal of body gyro for x axis, averaged for each subject and activity	-1 to 1 (from normalized measurements)
+* timebodygyromeany	the mean time domain signal of body gyro for y axis, averaged for each subject and activity	-1 to 1 (from normalized measurements)
+* timebodygyromeanz	the mean time domain signal of body gyro for z axis, averaged for each subject and activity	-1 to 1 (from normalized measurements)
+* timebodygyrojerkmeanx	the mean time domain signal of body gyro jerk for x axis, averaged for each subject and activity	-1 to 1 (from normalized measurements)
+* timebodygyrojerkmeany	the mean time domain signal of body gyro jerk for y axis, averaged for each subject and activity	-1 to 1 (from normalized measurements)
+* timebodygyrojerkmeanz	the mean time domain signal of body gyro jerk for z axis, averaged for each subject and activity	-1 to 1 (from normalized measurements)
+* timebodyaccelerationmagnitudemean	the mean magnitude of the time domain signals of body acceleration, averaged for each subject and activity	-1 to 1 (from normalized measurements)
+* timegravityaccelerationmagnitudemean	the mean magnitude of the time domain signals of gravity acceleration, averaged for each subject and activity	-1 to 1 (from normalized measurements)
+* timebodyaccelerationjerkmagnitudemean	the mean magnitude of time domain signals of body acceleration jerk, averaged for each subject and activity	-1 to 1 (from normalized measurements)
+* timebodygyromagnitudemean	the mean magnitude of time domain signals of body gyro, averaged for each subject and activity	-1 to 1 (from normalized measurements)
+* timebodygyrojerkmagnitudemean	the mean magnitude of time domain signals of body gyro jerk, averaged for each subject and activity	-1 to 1 (from normalized measurements)
+* frequencybodyaccelerationmeanx	the mean frequency domain signal of body acceleration for x axis, averaged for each subject and activity	-1 to 1 (from normalized measurements) frequencybodyaccelerationmeany	the mean frequency domain signal of body acceleration for y axis, averaged for each subject and activity	-1 to 1 (from normalized measurements) frequencybodyaccelerationmeanz	the mean frequency domain signal of body acceleration for z axis, averaged for each subject and activity	-1 to 1 (from normalized measurements) frequencybodyaccelerationmeanfreqx	weighted average of frequency domain signals of body acceleration for x axis, averaged for each subject and activity	-1 to 1 (from normalized measurements)